 Oddly, many Whig leaders supported going easy on the plotters.
-Supposedly Mary Llewellyn rode to the home of their neighbor Nathan Mayo—yes, the same man her husband threatened—and asked him to speak on John’s behalf.
-Not only did Mayo agree, the story goes, he escorted her to Hillsborough 90 miles away to gain her an audience with the governor.
+Mary Llewellyn rode to the home of their neighbor Nathan Mayo—yes, the same man her husband threatened—and asked him to speak on John’s behalf.
+Not only did Mayo agree, he escorted her to Hillsborough 90 miles away to gain her an audience with the governor.
 Caswell agreed to a pardon.
 But the legislature called for Llewellyn’s immediate execution, unless the trial judge thought otherwise.
 The judge did so, pointing out Llewellyn didn’t try to escape when he had a chance one time, and mentioning the effect his death would have on Llewellyn’s family.
 Caswell issued the pardon.

 The land you are on had been seized, but was restored to the Llewellyns, who bought more and people to work it.
 By 1793, they held captive 26 enslaved people, including Chane, Nance, Toney, and Neptune.
 John died that year around age 80, and Mary passed away 14 years later.
-Nathan Mayo was an executor of Llewellyn’s will, and his son married a Llewellyn daughter, who in turn married another son after the first died.[k]
+Nathan Mayo was an executor of Llewellyn’s will.
+His son married a Llewellyn daughter, who in turn married another son after the first died.[k]

 Half of Peter Tyler’s property was taken by the state due to his conviction.
 Later he may have served in the British Army.
 Post-war he was harassed by Patriot neighbors to the point of filing a lawsuit.
 It failed, and he moved to Kentucky.